Think Plutus regularly receives enquiries about finding a suitable solicitor to assist with a remortgage and whether it is really necessary!

 - Consolidating short-term debts into your mortgage repayments.

-- Releasing equity to finance another purchase, maybe a car, holiday or rental investment.
+- Releasing equity to finance another property purchase or rental investment.

 Here we have clarified why you need a solicitor to remortgage your home, the purpose they serve, and how to make smart choices about selecting legal conveyancing services.